LafeLabs/thing/README.md

 This page can then replicate any file from anywhere to be its base form, be it a map or scroll.
 The page can be used to link people to a physical time and place where physical network infrastructure can be found(a Raspberry Pi Server).

-Finally, we want to connect the physical space around an area which is refernced in the domain back to that domain.
+Finally, we want to connect the physical space around an area which is referenced in the domain back to that domain.
 To do this, we create physical media with the domain printed on it.
 This can be on a cardboard sign with a marker, spray painted on a wall or street, spray stenciled with a laser cut stencil, printed on a clay icon token, 3d printed, stamped into plastic with a plastic melting robot.
 One way to do it is with felt letters cut out and sewn on fabric as follows:

 ![](https://i.imgur.com/nvWedsQ.jpg)